Compact Pulse Schedules for High-Fidelity Single-Flux Quantum Qubit Control: Encoding the Pulse Sequence

 An advantage of SFQ hardware is the speed and accuracy at which pulses can be delivered to the qubit.
 Consequently, global clocks of 40 GHz or higher are feasible~\cite{Yamanashi_2021,Chen1998}.
 For the provided choice of parameters, such a clock frequency would equate to eight times the qubit frequency, allowing for greater control of the qubit.
 In line with the above terminology, we additionally consider ramps for the ``8$\times$'' clock.
 There are eight cycles to consider:

 The faster clock enables pulses, such as $0 1 0 0 0 0 0 0$, that result in an effective $\theta/\sqrt{2}$ kick in both the $x$ and $y$ quadratures, giving faster and more-precise control.

 In the case of the proposed ramps, a significantly smaller number of bits is required than traditional methods~\cite{Libermann2016, Vogt2022}.
-Given there are four choices of ramp per qubit cycle for the 4$\times$ clock and eight for the 8$\times$ clock, the on-ramp can be described by $2n$ and $3n$ bits, respectively, where $n$ is the number of qubit cycles in the on-ramp.
+Given there are four choices of unitary rotation applied at each qubit cycle for the 4$\times$ clock and eight for the 8$\times$ clock, the full on-ramp sequence can be described by $n \times \log_2(4)$ and $n\times \log_2(8)$ bits, respectively, where $n$ is the number of qubit cycles in the on-ramp.
 The number of pulses in the pulse train $N$ could easily be represented in binary form with $\ceil{\log_2 N}$ bits, and the encoding for the off-ramp can be recycled from the on-ramp.
-Consequently, a five-ramp cycle with 84 pulses in the pulse train can be implemented using only $10+ 7=17$ bits for the 20 GHz clock and $15+ 7=22$ bits for the 40 GHz clock, respectively.
+We also assume that no additional programmable memory is required to store bit sequences used in the train portion of the pulse as these can be hard-coded and shared among all the qubits.
+Consequently, a five-ramp cycle with 84 pulses in the pulse train can be implemented using only $5 \times \log_2(4) + \ceil{\log_2 84}=17$ bits for the 20 GHz clock.
+With the 40 GHz clock, the same gate requires $5 \times \log_2(8)+ \ceil{\log_2 84}=23$ as an additional bit is required to encode each rotation in the ramp sequence while the number of pulses in the ramp and train remain the same.
 As shown in \cref{sec:Gate_Opt_Ramps}, this is sufficient for implementing gates with greater than $99.99\%$ fidelity.
 By sharing the encoding of the ramps and pulse trains between neighbouring qubits in a larger-scale device, the effective bit requirement per qubit could be brought even lower using this technique.